 - Soft-boiled Egg and Asparagus on Toast - You can whip up this tasty breakfast in 20 minutes for a delightful mix of flavours and textures.

 - Fig, Pear, Banana and Berry Bircher Muesli - This sweet and savoury option can be tweaked to your liking.
 Swap out your favourite fruits and create your perfect breakfast.

 If your goal is 1,500 calories a day, aim for roughly 400 calories at breakfast, lunch and dinner, with two snacks of about 150 calories each.
 You'll get more nutritional bang out of your calories if you choose whole foods like vegetables, fruit, beans, nuts and seeds.
 Here are some delicious and nutritious lunch recipes to attempt:

 - Stuffed Ranchero Sweet Potato – This recipe is perfect to pack up when you're on the go!
 One sweet potato provides over 300% of your daily vitamin A needs and comes packed with other sassy nutrients.

 - Edamame & Veggie Rice Bowl – This vegan grain bowl is easy to make ahead of time to enjoy hot or cold for lunch the next day.
 With a punchy citrus dressing offsetting the sweetness of the roasted vegetables, you’ll get a deep, satisfying flavour that keeps you going for hours.

-- Spiralized Asian Quinoa Salad with Peanut Dressing< – Noodles, anyone?
+- Spiralized Asian Quinoa Salad with Peanut Dressing – Noodles, anyone?
 Get in your veggies with this Asian Quinoa Salad.
-It soaks up the flavor of the peanut dressing as it sits, so it’s perfect for making at the beginning of the week and having for lunch for days!
+It soaks up the flavour of the peanut dressing as it sits, so it’s perfect for making at the beginning of the week and having for lunch for days!

 - Baked Cod With a Tangy Topping - Perfect for pepping up your afternoon, this fish dish packs a powerful punch— and it’s super easy to make.